jonnlai/woolly/README.md

 * Navigate to developers section (link located at the bottom left)
 * Go to API keys tab and copy the values of PUBLIC_KEY and SECRET_KEY and add them to your env.py file
 * Once your application has been deployed, navigate to the Webhooks page from the tab in the menu at the top and click on add endpoint.
 The link should look like this https://your_website.herokuapp.com/checkout/wh/
-* Choose the events the webhook should recieve and add endpoint.
+* Choose the events the webhook should receive and add endpoint.
 Add SIGNING SECRET as STRIPE_WH_SECRET to your Heroku Config vars.
 * When the application is deployed, run a test transaction to ensure the webhooks are working.
 The events can be checked in the webhooks page.

 ### AWS setup